smoort/CarND-LaneLines-P1/writeup.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of the below steps :
+My pipeline consists of the below steps :

 1. Convert image to grayscale
 1. Apply Gaussian blue to smoothen the image